kiwwisk/testing-github-actions/README.md

-This I've added in feature-2 branch.
-This I've added in feature-4 branch.
+This I've added in feature-5 branch.

-*I've changed README again!*